 851 visits made in 446 patients between 1992 and 2006 were assessed.
 CR was defined as achieving: 1) DAS28 score <2.4; 2) SDAI score ≤ 3.3; 3) CDAI score ≤ 2.8; 4) Clinical remission criteria for RA; 5) preliminary definition of CR for JIA.
 LDA was defined as achieving: 1) DAS28 score <3.6; 2) SDAI score ≤ 11; 3) CDAI score ≤ 10; 3) LDA criteria for RA; 4) LDA criteria for JIA.

-The percentage of patients classified in state of CR or MDA by each criterion
+Table 1: shows the percentage of patients classified in state of CR or MDA by each criterion.

 Definition of CR in JIA proved more restrictive than correspondent definitions for adult RA.
 The proportion of patients classified in MDA by JIA criteria and DAS28, CDAI and SDAI criteria was similar, whereas RA criteria for LDA led to classify relatively more patients in such state.